-Islam expanded to West Africa via trade and Arabic became the lingua franca of commerce, learning and administration, as Arabic script was used to write local languages.
-Early medieval accounts record that slaves were as much a part of Saharan and West African trade as ivory, ebony and gold; Al-Ya’qubi in the 9th century and Andalusian geographer, Al Bakri, in the 11th century both describe a trade route between Lake Chad and Zawila as being a slave route.
+Islam expanded to West Africa via trade and as Arabic script was used to write local languages, it soon became the lingua franca of commerce, learning and administration.
+Early medieval accounts record that slaves were as much a part of Saharan and West African trade as ivory, ebony and gold; Al-Ya’qubi in the 9th century and Andalusian geographer, Al Bakri, in the 11th century, both describe a trade route between Lake Chad and Zawila as being a slave route.
 Today there is evidence to show that slaves worked in West African gold mines.

 Gold and slavery were always linked.
-The earliest European presence in West Africa was that of the Portuguese who traded in slaves and gold with the Ashante in what Europeans called the Gold Coast, now Ghana.
-The Dutch arrived in 1621 and in 1660, Charles II gave his brother James a monopoly to trade for gold in West Africa.
+The earliest European presence in West Africa was that of the Portuguese, who traded in slaves and gold with the Ashante in what Europeans called the Gold Coast, now Ghana.
+The Dutch arrived in 1621 followed by the English in 1660, when Charles II gave his brother James, a monopoly to trade for gold in West Africa.
 Later, slaves were added to the search for gold and in 1672 the Royal African Company was formed.
-Only gold from West Africa minted into coin in London, was stamped with an elephant and castle below the monarch’s image on the obverse.
-At the time ‘Guinea’ referred to a large part of West Africa, hence the origin of the word in reference to the English currency.
-Until its demise in 1752 the company transported hundreds of thousands of slaves to the New World.
+Until its demise in 1752, the RAC was responsible for transporting hundreds of thousands of slaves to the New World.
+Part of the company’s elaborate crest was an elephant and castle, which came to be included beneath the monarch’s image on all coin minted in London from West African gold.
+Indeed, the word ‘guinea’ in reference to the English currency, derives from the fact that at the time a huge area of West Africa was called ‘Guinea’.

 From the 13th to the 16th centuries the Mali Empire included parts of modern day Mauritania, Niger, Guinea, and Burkino Faso, as well as the Gambia, and Senegal.
 Mali was rich in gold and when Mansa Musa, a powerful 14th century ruler, went on pilgrimage to Mecca via Cairo in 1324, he gave away so much gold that he singlehandedly depressed the price.